Music

 If you enjoy performing, listening to music, composing or arranging, this course could be ideally suited to you.
 The main areas of study will include:

-You will be involved in many different activities including group work, individual study, tutorials, discussion, practical work and listening.
-You will be given individual guidance and support in order to fulfil your potential.
+You will be involved in many different activities including group work, individual study, listening tasks, discussion, analysis tasks, research for composition and completion of composition tasks/ coursework.
+You will be given individual guidance and support in order to fulfil your potential through one-to-ones and written feedback on individual markbooks.
 As part of the course, students are encouraged to join the music ensembles available at the College as an extension to what they learn in the classroom; appraising, composing and performing.

 This linear A level course is a combination of exam (40% of the overall grade) and coursework (60% of the overall grade).
 Coursework is completed over the two years consisting of a solo or ensemble performance and two or three compositions.
 At the end of the second year of the course, you will take an external exam that will assess content covered in the first and second year.